-NOTE 16 - RELATED PARTY TRANSACTION
+NOTE 14 - RELATED PARTY TRANSACTION

-As of the end of fiscal year 2023, the Hocking College Foundation has paid \$250,000 to the College towards various projects through out the campus.
-The College has also reported a Due from Component Unit receivable and a Due to Component Unit liability in the financial statements.
+As of the end of fiscal year 2024, the College has paid in full to the Hocking College Foundation towards various projects through out the campus.

-NOTE 17 - DONOR RESTRICTED ENDOWMENTS
+NOTE 15 - DONOR RESTRICTED ENDOWMENTS

 Under the standard established by Section 1715.56 of the Ohio Revised Code ("ORC"), an institution may appropriate as much as is prudent of the realized and unrealized net appreciation of the fair value of assets of the endowment fund over the historic dollar value of the fund for the uses and purposes for which an endowed fund is established.
 The College's investments are held in CD and investment accounts where the interest and investment gains are credited to temporarily restricted funds and spent in compliance with donor restrictions placed on earnings.
 Investment earnings of non-endowment investments are recorded as unrestricted earnings and expended at the discretion of the Board of Trustees who are required to consider the College's long- and short-term needs when deciding how the funds should be allocated.
 Any net appreciation that is spent is required to be spent for the purposes for which the fund was established.
-As of June 30, 2023, there was no net appreciation on donor-restricted assets available to be spent.
+As of June 30, 2024, there was no net appreciation on donor-restricted assets available to be spent.
 The nonspendable principal balance of the endowments is reported as net position restricted for nonexpendable endowments on the accompanying Statement of Net Position.

-NOTE 18 - COMPONENT UNIT DISCLOSURES - HOCKING COLLEGE FOUNDATION, INC.
+NOTE 16 - COMPONENT UNIT DISCLOSURES - HOCKING COLLEGE FOUNDATION, INC.